manno-xx/Phaser3CMD/README.md

 ## What does that mean, mainly building on prior knowledge?

-I try to avoid ES6 features unless there is no easy alternative.
+This repository is used in a course which is preceeded by a course on P5JS (using mailnly [Khan Academy's Intro to JS: Drawing and Animation](https://www.khanacademy.org/computing/computer-programming/programming).
+In that course, there was no ES6 so, this repository tries to avoid ES6 features unless there is no easy alternative.
 So:

 * the exmples use var over let.
 Just bc Khan Academy still used vars.
 * the examples will use object literals where possible over classes.

+There _may_ be ES6 examples because it is there and for a reason.
+Those examples will be marked as such in the list below.

 ## Some 'random' notes